bohlinger/wavy/docs/tutorials_sat_download.rst

    machine ftp.ceda.ac.uk    login {USER}  password {PASSWORD}
    machine ftp-access.aviso.altimetry.fr    login {USER}  password {PASSWORD}

-In case of using the copernicusmarine toolbox the user needs to make sure that the CMEMS credentials are available by storing them in your .env file in your e.g. project directory:
+In case of using the copernicusmarine toolbox the user needs to make sure that the CMEMS credentials are available by storing them in the .env file, e.g. located in the project directory:

 .. code::